Class 220 testing and operations

 Author's collection

-An unidentified 221 at Monk Bretton on a sunny day - note the unit number on a piece of A4 paper
+An unidentified 221 at Monk Bretton on a sunny day - note the unit number written on a piece of A4 paper Sellotaped to the valance

 In addition to the slow speed running on the branch the trains also ran between York and Darlington where they were put through their paces.
 This was the same route where the prototype HST was tested 30 years before.